 The CVEMSA created seven areas for measurement of the EOA 1 contractor performance.
 Four areas are described as Urban areas, all Semi-Rural areas are combined creating a fifth area and all Rural areas are combined creating the sixth response area.
 Emergency ALS IFT's are measured separately creating the seventh area for measurement of on-time performance.
 Emergency 9-1-1 ALS IFT is described as a situation where the patient's health or well-being could be compromised if the patient is held at the originating facility.

-The data illustrates call volume within the six response areas and IFT for the years 2016, 2017, 2018, 2019 and 2020.
-The chart does not include call volume for the Occidental community.
+The data illustrates call volume within the six response areas and IFT for the years 2017, 2018, and 2019.
+The chart does not include call volume for the Occidental community or north expansion, response area data is not available.